silnrsi/wstr/src/content/docs/scrlang/lang-btr.md

 lastUpdated: 2025-07-15
 ---

-_This is an exmaple of a minimal language page._
+_This is an example of a minimal language page._

 <span style="font-size: 24px; font-weight: 600">Language Features</span> ||
 --------------------- | --- |